 EDC 567 ONL Principles of School Counseling - taught Fall semester only (Online Class).

-EDC 568 ONL Principles of Mental Health Counseling - taught Spring semester only (Online Class).
+EDC 590 Advanced School Counseling Done with EDC 505 (Dignity for All Students DASA) taught in the Spring Semester ONLY.
 EDC 597 Psychopathology taught in the Fall and Spring Semesters